internetarchive/iaux-icons/README.md

 ## Scaffolding a New Icon Package

 A Node shell script is provided as bin/bootstrap_icon to make creating a new icon as fast as possible.
-Copy your SVG icon file to the 'icons' directory and run `bin/bootstrap test.svg icon-name 'icon description'` to generate the necessary files for a new icon package.
+Copy your SVG icon file to the 'icons' directory and run `bin/bootstrap_icon svg-filename-without-extension icon-name 'icon description'` to generate the necessary files for a new icon package.
 If you want to inspect the contents of the files that will be written using the supplied arguments, add a final argument 'true' to receive output logged to stdout rather than written to the file system.
 If no description is provided, a description using the icon name will be created.
 Note that you will need to add the new package to the ia-icons package's dependencies before publishing via Lerna.

 ## Developing